-&lt;sup>1 "A reasonable progress determination is based on applying the four factors in CAA section 169A(g)(1) to sources of visibility impairing pollutants that the State has selected to assess for controls for the second implementation period."
+&lt;sup>1 "A reasonable progress determination is based on applying the four factors in CAA section 169A(g)(1) to sources of visibility impairing pollutants that the state has selected to assess for controls for the second planning period."
 [90 Fed.
-Reg., at 34794]
+Reg., at 36007]